landonis/dashboard-app/README.md

 # Deploy

-copy updated_setup.sh to machine and run it adjust Domain var insite of /opt/dashboard-app/scripts/SSL.sh run SSL.sh add ^~ to location /api/
+copy updated_setup.sh to machine and run it add a domain name to the setup script to add SSL

 # Modular Dashboard Web App